The most anticipated video games of 2022

 Elden Ring

 East meets West in “Elden Ring,” a collaboration between the creators of “Dark Souls” and “Game of Thrones.”
-An open-world Souls-like experience seemed a bold and risky proposition, especially since From Software has never made a game that big.
+An open-world, Souls-like experience seemed a bold and risky proposition, especially since From Software has never made a game that big.
 But the network test we participated in showed that the studio just might pull it off.
 The test showcased awe-inspiring sights and myriad paths to follow and get lost in.
 Considering the pedigree and quality of From Software’s previous titles, we may see 2022’s game of the year as early as February. — Gene Park

 Release date: Feb.
-25, for PC, Xbox Series X and Series S, Xbox One, PlayStation 5, PlayStation 4
+25 for PC, Xbox Series X and Series S, Xbox One, PlayStation 5, and PlayStation 4

 Horizon Forbidden West